Marvel’s Black Panther sets tone for leaders

 We all desire our leaders to be inspirational and set a vision of an achievable goal greater than themselves.
 Unfortunately, leaders often fall short, only continuing with the status-quo, because they are distracted by the day-to-day tasks and fires that need to be managed.

-The courageous leaders are the ones we admire, the ones who face bad news without giving up and take on difficult situations with confidence in their people to reach their goal.
+The courageous leaders are the ones we admire, the ones who face bad news without giving up and take on difficult situations with confidence in their people and can reach their goal.

 The integrity dilemma is something all leaders face in day-to-day scenarios and represents leaders who have to maintain their integrity, even when it would be easy or convenient not to.